Skip to main content

 Example

-To load a single meta file from an external directory, use the -m|meta CLI option and specify the path to the meta file:
+To load a single meta file from a meta directory (for example), use the -m|meta launch option and specify the path to the meta file:

-yarn gwen -m external/meta/common.meta
+yarn gwen -m meta/common.meta

-yarn gwen gwen/features -m external/meta
+yarn gwen gwen/features -m meta

-Gwen CLI
+Gwen Launcher

 Import Strategy